Explosion Proof Air Conditioner FAQ

 What is Aqua-Aero coating and do I need it?

-- High-humidity industrial settings
+- High-humidity settings

 Can you do a redundant or N+1 system?